Towards the identification of the medium.

 Why and how

-A recent trip to Italy took me to my old, favorite bookstore in Bologna, laFeltrinelli.
+A recent trip to Italy took me to my old favorite bookstore in Bologna, laFeltrinelli.
 I noticed a small book, “L’immagine Infedele _ La Falsa Rivoluzione della Fotografia Digitale” by Claudio Marra (roughly “the Unfaithful Image _ The Fake Revolution of Digital Photography”) which I immediately bought.
-A quote in this book from the French essayist Jean Clair struck me as a revelation and finally everything in the puzzle I’ve been trying to put together in the past year found its place.
-I will later come back on this.
+In his book, Marra quotes the French essayist Jean Clair.
+That quote alone it’s been the Eureka moment for me.
+The puzzle was finally complete.

 Besides that, a few months ago I have read a very good anthology which I recommend to anyone who is interested in this topic: “Classic Essays on Photography”.

 In the following analysis, along with my understanding of art, I’ll refer quite often to the Classic Essays with the hope to trace a philological route of how photography evolved throughout the time.